ten-protocol/ten-litepaper/litepaper.md

 Obscuro uses Confidential Rollups, a new type of roll-up inspired by existing roll-up-based L2 offerings Optimistic and ZK Rollups.
 The use of [confidential computing techniques](https://www.intel.co.uk/content/www/uk/en/security/confidential-computing.html) and economic incentives allows Obscuro to retain the performance and programming model simplicity of Optimistic roll-ups and attain confidentiality, short withdrawal periods, and address MEV.

+## Users
+Obscuro seeks to improve the experience for three groups.
+The first is retail users, who enjoy the benefits of DeFi (Decentralised Finance), but find that they are taken advantage of by Ethereum miners or stakers, who can observe their transactions and front-run those which represent profitable trades.
+Or they are keen to use DeFi, but won't until it provides the same privacy guarantees that TradFi (Traditional Finance) does.

+While the cost of visibility of online activity charged by Big Tech in Web2 was exposure to targeted advertisements, in the "Internet of Value" Web3 world, the cost of visibility will be more expensive services.
+The adage "If you don't know what the product is, you are the product" will be truer than ever.
+[This](https://obscuro.substack.com/p/a-day-in-the-life-of-a-blockchain) blog post explores how the utopia we're designing could quickly become a dystopia without privacy.

+The second group is corporate users.
+The Obscuro core team being ex-R3, discovered early through building the leading consortium of global banks that privacy of sensitive trading details between counterparties is not a nice-to-have; it's mandatory.
+This requirement underpinned the "need to know" philosophy of R3's Corda.
+So far, corporate users have been slow to transact on Ethereum, despite the attraction of its innovation culture, and Obscuro believes that making an Ethereum network confidential will unleash a new category of business applications.

+The third group is a set of applications which can't work if the smart contracts don't hold secrets.
+Until now, Ethereum contracts have had autonomy and agency; end-users can send Ether and ERC20 token value to a smart contract, and this contract determines how to distribute that value.
+With Obscuro, contracts now also hold secrets in the way human agents can, and have the power to surprise users.
+For example, an Obscuro contract can determine if an NFT can "shape-shift" or change shape based on external events such as a full moon, or be used to manage the game board of an interactive game in a way which prevents players from "seeing round the corner" or otherwise cheating.

 ## Example Use Cases
 Obscuro supports transactional and computational privacy, which opens up a whole new world of use-cases.